ajtatum/ChocolateyPackages/README.md

 ChocolateyPackages
 ==================

-Repo of Chocolatey packages that I use for different scenarios
+Repo of [Chocolatey](http://chocolatey.org/) packages that I use for different scenarios.

+To execute run cinst PackageName.config